Activation Oracles: Training and Evaluating LLMs as General-Purpose Activation Explainers: Introduction

 In summary, our contributions are as follows:

-\begin{enumerate} \item We show that AOs can generalize to question-answering tasks substantially out-of-distribution from their training data. \item We scale activation verbalization training by using a diverse mixture of tasks—system prompt interpretation, classification, and self-supervised context prediction—and show through ablations that both the quantity and diversity of training data contribute to improved out-of-distribution generalization. \item We compare AOs to prior methods on downstream tasks, finding that they are the best-performing on 3 out of 4 of the tasks we study.
+\begin{enumerate} \item We show that AOs can generalize to question-answering tasks substantially out-of-distribution from their training data. \item We scale activation verbalization training by using a diverse mixture of tasks—system prompt interpretation, classification, and self-supervised context prediction—and show through ablations that both the quantity and diversity of training data contribute to improved out-of-distribution generalization. \item We compare AOs to prior methods on downstream tasks, finding that they match or exceed the best baseline method on 3 out of 4 of the tasks we study.
 They also match or exceed the performance of the best prior white-box techniques on all tasks.
 While prior techniques require task-specific scaffolding and tuning, AOs can be applied directly by extracting activations and asking natural-language questions. \end{enumerate}